in2code-de/migration/readme.md

 | 1.1.0      | 2017-07-28 | Task       | Add DataHandler and Help CommandControllers                                  |
 | 1.0.0      | 2017-07-26 | Task       | Initial release                                                              |

 ## Future Todos

-* Rewrite all database queries with doctrine methods to enable migration extension also for TYPO3 9.x
 * Add a fully functional generic importer - e.g. tt_news to tx_news